vanderfreitas/DCTIF/README.md

 If you use this code, please cite the paper:

-**Freitas, V. L. S., Lacerda, J. C., Macau, E. E. N. Complex Networks approach for dynamical characterization of nonlinear systems.
-Submitted to: International Journal of Bifurcation and Chaos.
-2019 **
+**FREITAS, V. L. S.; LACERDA, J. C.; MACAU, E. E. N. Complex networks approach for dynamical characterization of nonlinear systems.
+International Journal of Bifurcation and Chaos, v.
+29, n.
+13, p.
+1950188, 2019 **